antmicro/kenning-zephyr-runtime/README.md

     --verbosity INFO
 ```

-## Evaluating the model in Kenning using actual hardware
+## Evaluating a model in Kenning using actual hardware

 Kenning can evaluate the runtime running on a physical device.
-To do so, we need to flash the device and replace the `RenodeRuntime` in evaluation scenarios for Kenning with proper runtimes.
+To do so, we need to flash the device and replace `RenodeRuntime` in evaluation scenarios for Kenning with proper runtimes.

 ### Running evaluation on NRF52840 dongle